LevelFlight Safety Standard

 • Currency of crew training, medicals, and certificates

-Furthermore, the ARA has a verification process that allows the end user (private jet charter broker or client) to physically verify that the ARA presented has not been tampered with or manipulated (i.e., editing a PDF with Adobe to change flight times).
+Furthermore, the ARA has a verification process that allows the end user (private jet charter broker or client) to physically verify that the ARA presented has not been tampered with or manipulated.
+For example, editing a PDF with Adobe to change flight times.

-*The ARA system verifies that the charter plane in the flight release is on the aircraft charter company’s current FAA Operation Specifications (DO85), that the company has a valid Air Operator Certificate (AOC), and that aircraft and aircraft operator’s insurance are current.
+*The ARA system verifies that the charter plane in the flight release is on the aircraft charter company’s current FAA Operation Specifications (DO85).
+Secondly, the company has a valid Air Operator Certificate (AOC).
+Lastly, that the aircraft and aircraft operator’s insurance are current.
 These three items are accomplished by pulling data from the operator AND pulling the DOT form 4507 from public records.

 Ongoing Industry Improvement

-Global Air Charters is a member of the Fly Compliant Safety Board, comprised of aviation and regulatory professionals who together analyze identified risks in charter aviation.
-Safety-related data are assessed and aggregated for use in the ARA System to continually improve the LevelFlight Safety Management System for aircraft charter companies.
+Global Air Charters is a member of the Fly Compliant Safety Board.
+Comprised of aviation and regulatory professionals, the board analyzes identified risks in charter aviation.
+Safety-related data is assessed and aggregated for use in the ARA System to continually improve the LevelFlight Safety Management System for aircraft charter companies.